COMMUNITY INFRASTRUCTURE LEVY (CIL)

 FUNDING APPLICATIONS TO WERRINGTON NEIGHBOURHOOD COUNCIL

-Applications should also include competitive quotations, job specification, proof of ownership and details of alternative funding options.
 Applications with this supporting information should be emailed to: werringtonnc@gmail.com.

 Werrington Neighbourhood Council will confirm receipt of any application.
 Further information may be requested.
 Applications will be considered first by the CIL Project team who will then submit a recommendation to the appropriate Full Meeting of Werrington Neighbourhood Council.
 With the limited funding and strict criteria, not all applications will be funded.
 There is no right to appeal against the decision.
 Should a project be refused this does not prevent the applicant from applying in the future or for a different project.